 Tramadol – an Opioid is an Opioid is an Opioid

 Tramadol is an opioid medication, derived from the opium poppy.
 And, like other opioids, it is effective at alleviating pain.
-Compared dose-to-dose, tramadol is approximately one-tenth the potency of morphine, on the same level as codeine.
-For moderate pain, its effectiveness is equal to morphine, but it is less effective on severe pain.
+Compared dose-to-dose, tramadol is approximately one-tenth of the potency of morphine, on the same level as codeine.
+For moderate pain, its effectiveness is equal to morphine, but it is less effective in severe pain.